adamsilver/adamsilver.io-jekyll/_posts/2015-02-09-technical-wanking.md

 There's more but you get the gist.

-James went on to explain the application could have been better had we used a traditional architecture, without all the inherent problems with SPAs [[0](#ref0)].
+James went on to explain the application could have been better had we used a traditional architecture, without all the inherent [problems with SPAs](/articles/the-disadvantages-of-single-page-applications/).

 Whilst I was still quite chuffed with all the clever things I appeared to be doing, I couldn't help but realise he was right.
 There was just no need.